davemlz/eemont/docs/guide/.ipynb_checkpoints/spectralIndices-checkpoint.rst

 - `MYD09A1.006 Aqua Surface Reflectance 8-Day Global 500m <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MYD09A1>`_

 .. important::
    It is highly recommended to scale the image (or image collection) before computing spectral indices.
-See the :code:`scale()` method for more info.
+See the :code:`scaleAndOffset()` method for more info.

 List of Indices
 ----------------------